• Permanent Exhibitions

 May 9th to June 18th

-First national fashion exhibition dedicated to the connection that exists and should exist between fashion and human rights, specifically focusing on Panamanian fashion design.
-Slow Fashion, Sustainability, Artisanal Work, and much more.
+First national fashion show dedicated to the connection between fashion and human rights.
+Slow fsahion, sustainability, artisanal work and much more.

 A memory